microsoft/MLOpsPython/docs/getting_started.md

 Using bash script task to invoke [Create Image Script](../ml_service/util/create_scoring_image.py)
 ![release_createimage](./images/release-task-createimage.PNG)

-Specify task parameters as it is shown in the table below:
+For the Bash script above, use the following parameters : python3 $(System.DefaultWorkingDirectory)/_MLOpsPythonRepo/mlservice/util/create_scoring_image.py Specify task parameters as it is shown in the table below: